Zeke Lunder – Director

-Henry Schleiger – Operations Manager
+Henry Schleiger – General Manager

 Henry maintains readiness for all of DCR’s mobile mapping assets and supervises onsite wildfire and disaster mapping support projects.
 He has been a qualified GISS since 2014 and has supported mapping operations on major wildfires across California.
 Henry served as an electronics specialist in the US Navy, and among other things, he keeps our diesel generators, air conditioners, computers, and vehicles running.

-Spencer Holmes – Data Manager
+Spencer Holmes – Lead Cartographer & Data Manager

 Spencer maintains DCR’s geospatial data library, develops and maintains internal management systems, and supports daily needs of Firestorm and DCR Leadership.
 He has over six years of experience in land use planning, wetland delineation, vegetation mapping, and environmental document preparation, and is skilled in all major GIS software platforms.
 Spencer is a qualified Incident GIS Specialist (GISS) with experience on over 35 major forest fires in three Western States.